- Group Tours

 Perhaps one of Japan’s most iconic landmarks, the visually stunning arrangement of thousands of red-orange torii gates of the Fushimi Inari Shrine are a must-see in Kyoto.

 The torii gates form an unbroken tunnel leading to the crest of Mount Inari from its base, takes approximately 2 hours to climb up.
 Visitors should not worry though, as one does not need to make the climb to see these gates, as there are thousands of gates.
 This picturesque spot is possibly one of the most visited areas in Kyoto, captivating millions who have come to see the gates.
+The vermilion red colors are based on the power of the sun, bringing light and prosperity.
+The captivating beauty of this shrine was used as a location for the movie Memoirs of a Geisha and continues to draw in thousands each year.

 In addition to the red torii gates, the shrine boasts thousands of fox statues - Inari's messengers - and the tea houses and shops around the shrine sell delicacies associated with foxes: inari-zushi and kitsune-udon.
 Though popular with tourists and locals alike, Fushimi Inari Shrine maintains a sense of tranquillity, and the torii-lined paths leading up the mountain provide a wonderful way to escape the hustle and bustle of the city.